If you want to get started playing slide guitar, the first step is to find the right guitar slide.

 This is actually simpler than it sounds.
 If you condense all of the information above, the main takeaway points are as follows:

 - The material of your guitar slide effects its tone.
 Glass slides have a mellow and warm tone, and a shorter sustain.
 Metal slides have a bright and sharp tone, with a longer sustain.
 Porcelain and ceramic slides have tonal qualities somewhere in the middle.

 - Both the weight and size of your guitar slide have an impact on playability and tone.
 Every element of your guitar slide has an impact on how it feels and plays.
 So take this into account when you think about buying a new slide.

 - You need to consider the setup of your guitar.
 You will either need to change it depending on which guitar slide you buy, or buy a specific guitar slide to suit your current guitar and setup.

 - Although there are a whole range of different guitar slides which come in lots of shapes and sizes, try to keep things simple.
 Avoid extremes – especially when you are starting out.
 Focus on comfort and on finding a slide that fits you well.

 - Once you have used your slide for a while and feel a little more comfortable with your playing, you can start to experiment with different types of slide.
-And if you really take to slide playing, you can buy different guitar slides for different occasions!
+If you really take to slide playing, you can buy different guitar slides for different occasions!